Urigo/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 Here's a good example how to import and link custom components together:

 - import the component class you want to use
-- we add it to the list of directives to use in the `View` annotation

 As soon as it's done, the imported component's directive becomes available in the template.